GeekAlexis/FastMOT/README.md

     ENGINE_PATH: path to TensorRT engine (converted at runtime)
     MODEL_PATH: path to ONNX model
     NUM_CLASSES: total number of classes
+    LETTERBOX: keep aspect ratio when resizing
+    NEW_COORDS: new_coords parameter for each yolo layer
     INPUT_SHAPE: input size in the format "(channel, height, width)"
     LAYER_FACTORS: scale factors with respect to the input size for each yolo layer For YOLOv3, change to [32, 16, 8]